 Psalm 145: “Jehovah is near to all that call upon Him, to all that call upon Him in truth.”

-As I was writing this post, we had a Covid exposure and shut down our in- person worship for two weeks!
-I’m disappointed.
-It is more important than ever to keep our online worship REAL!
+Equipping skill-keeping worship genuine regardless of technology.
+(As I was writing this post, we had a Covid exposure and shut down our in- person worship for two weeks!
+It is more important than ever to keep our “in-video”worship REAL!)

 We are in a chapter of Porter Texas-Friendship UMC’s history that has as many people worshiping online as are meeting in person.
 We have been calling this video worship, “Virtual” but what does that really mean.